2024

 The information in this report provides further foundation for continued public discussions of the transmission planning process, identifies transmission needs and limitations, identifies possible resolutions to those needs, and discusses coordination with other public infrastructure planning processes.

-Once ATC received load forecasts from our customers, we performed a preliminary steady-state assessment to assure accuracy of the load forecast and to help determine project submittals to the next MISO MTEP cycle.
-This preliminary assessment included applying no-load-loss-allowed contingencies to 5- and 10- year-out summer peak models from the previous year’s assessment.
+Once ATC received load forecasts from our customers, we performed a preliminary steady-state assessment to help determine project submittals to the next MISO MTEP cycle.
+This preliminary assessment included applying no-load-loss-allowed contingencies to 5- and 10-year-out summer peak models from the previous year’s assessment.
 No-load-loss-allowed contingency categories are those where the NERC TPL-001 standard does not allow interruption of firm transmission service or loss of non-consequential load as a solution to Bulk Electric System (BES) limitations.
 ATC also applies similar contingency categories to its non-BES facilities.

 Planning criteria-driven needs were determined by identifying facilities whose normal or emergency limits are exceeded.
-The criteria we used to determine these limits are provided in the ATC Transmission System Planning Criteria in effect at the time of these studies.
+The limits used are identified in the ATC Transmission System Planning Criteria in effect at the time of these studies.

 Load forecast

 Steady-state summer peak models were built using our customers 50/50 load forecast projections as a starting point, meaning that there is a 50 percent chance that the load level will either fall below or exceed the customer projection.
-In 2021, customer load forecasts were gathered from ATC customers, at least through the year 2031 (in most cases, through the year 2037).
 The forecasts were compared to historic data and previous load forecasts to check validity and consistency.
-Once questions were resolved with the customer, the final forecast information was sent back to the customers as confirmation.
+Once questions were resolved with the customer, the final forecast information was sent back to the customer as confirmation.
 Then the data was incorporated into our models.

-Some customers did not provide an 11th-year load forecast for the studied year 2032.
-In these instances, the forecast for 2032 was obtained by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
+Some customers may not provide a load forecast for the 2034 study year.
+In these instances, the forecast for 2034 was obtained by growing their load by using a linear growth rate calculated over the last three years of the forecasts provided by the customer.
 Load power factors and non-scalable loads were held at levels in the last forecast year provided.

-In the event ATC or MISO planning processes required a 15th year load projection, a similar methodology was utilized to obtain a projection for 2036 if not provided by the customer.
+In the event ATC or MISO planning processes required a 15th-year load projection, a similar methodology was utilized to obtain a projection for 2039 if not provided by the customer.
 Customer-provided forecasts were extended by growing their load by using a linear annual growth rate calculated over the last three years of the customer’s forecast.
 Load power factors and non-scalable loads were held at levels in the last forecast year provided.

 ATC summer peak total load projections (MW)